This Dead Panic review is based on a total of six games played.

 - Using the best weapons to instantly kill huge zombies feels amazing!
 They allow you to get out of seemingly impossible situations with one hit!

 - I wouldn’t say that Dead Panic plays best at the higher player counts, but it certainly does work for groups of five or six.
 This is great considering that most co-ops don’t work at higher player counts even when their boxes say they do.

 - You only get two actions per turn.
 That’s not always a problem, but there are some turns where you are only moving two spaces and nothing else.

 - The early game is a bit slow since you’ll mostly just be drawing cards.
 This is the best action to take early on, but it’s sometimes hard to get into the game during those first few turns.

 - Sometimes it’s tough to keep track of all of the zombies on the board, especially when they’re all fighting in the same space.
 This problem doesn’t pop up all the time, but it can cause a bit of confusion when it does since you have to keep track of all the movement and fighting going on in those areas.

 - The cabin walls and the standees often fall off of their support pieces when you pick them up, which can be frustrating.

-We wouldn’t necessarily play Dead Panic over other zombie games like Dead of Winter and Zombicide, but it is a good co-op/semi co-op game.
+I wouldn’t necessarily play Dead Panic over other zombie games like Dead of Winter and Zombicide, but it is a good co-op/semi co-op game.
 There’s a pretty good flow to it once you understand all of the rules, and it works quite well as a family game if you have older kids.